alex-macra/accesa-design-system/README.md

   * The core SASS files contain both a base stylesheet set-up and a reset to ensure compatibility across as many devices and browsers as possible.
   * Good progress with the core SCSS structure of the project.
 We use BEM(Block Element Modifier), and for the common classes that will be used in current / future components also provided a {prefix} for an easy install / update.
   * Great progress with optimizing the use of SCSS to get a good output of CSS.
 We have a long list of useful shortcuts that allow for easy write / modify CSS, providing a great way to scale up (we use mixins in every place possible).
-  * We have implemented a grid, using flexbox.
-Right now it's responsive and scalable (default is 12 columns, sky is the limit).
+  * We have implemented a grid and several UI components.
+Right now it's responsive and scalable.
   * Print stylesheet was started.

 ### Improvements to come
+  * Provide easy integration with Javascript frameworks or components.
   * More functions, mixins to improve and optimize writing / editing / larger scaling of CSS.
   * Ensure responsiveness among new components.
   * Form customizing across browser and devices / also keep a default version.